TalalAlha/SeniorProject/Backend/README.md

 # PhishAware — Backend

 Django REST Framework API powering the PhishAware cybersecurity awareness platform.
+JWT-secured, multi-tenant, bilingual (English + Arabic), and shipped with a pair of trained LSTM models that generate phishing and legitimate emails on demand.

 ---